kshalot/kueue/keps/6757-failure-recovery/README.md

 #### Integration Tests

-The proposal will be covered with integrations tests that check whether:
+The proposal will be covered with integration tests that check whether:
 1. Adding a deletion timestamp to the pod requeues a reconciliation loop for when the grace period elapses.
 1. After the grace period elapses, the pod is marked as `Failed`.
 1. Replacement pods are scheduled in the place of the failed pod (optional, technically 1+2 is sufficient to prove this).